HOME-programming-pub/Artemis/docker/README.md

 If possible, we should use real certificates, which must contain `artemis.hs-mersebrg.de` and `gitlab.artemis.hs-merseburg.de`.

-Once these certificates have been obtained, they need to be placed in `/etc/ssl/`.
+Once these certificates have been obtained, they need to be placed in `docker/nginx/certs`.

 The files and their paths must be as follows
-- artemis_hs-merseburg_de.pem - `/etc/ssl/certs_genh/artemis_hs-merseburg_de.pem`
+- artemis_hs-merseburg_de.pem - `docker/nginx/certs/artemis_hs-merseburg_de.pem` - the `CERTIFICATE` file
-- artemis.hs-merseburg.de-key.pem - `/etc/ssl/artemis.hs-merseburg.de-key.pem`
+- artemis.hs-merseburg.de-key.pem - `docker/nginx/certs/artemis.hs-merseburg.de-key.pem` - the `PRIVATE KEY` file

 ## 4. GitLab and GitLab CI (Runners)